cerebral/cerebral/docs/introduction/signals.md

 ]
 ```

 We now just made 4 actions obsolete.
 By using the **set** operator and the tags we are able to be more efficient and keep a good level of declarativeness.
 But we can actually do better.
-Recently Cerebral released proxies.
-Take another look:
+We can use proxies:

 ```js
 import * as actions from './actions'